 (5) The motor carrier must review the EOBR records of its drivers for compliance with part 395.

-(6) If the motor carrier receives or discovers information concerning the failure of an EOBR, the carrier must document the failure in the hours-of-service record for that driver.
+(6) If the motor carrier receives or discovers information concerning the failures that require the driver to complete a paper log of an EOBR, the carrier must obtain and retain a copy of that paper log in accordance with the hours-of-service regulations.

 MCSAC Recommendation: Revise (p)(6) as indicated above.

-(q) Manufacturer's self-certification.
-(1) The EOBR and EOBR support systems must be certified by the manufacturer as evidence that they have been sufficiently tested to meet the requirements of §395.16 and appendix A to this part under the conditions in which they would be used.
+(q) Manufacturer's certification.
+(1) The EOBR and EOBR support systems must be certified to an established standard as evidence that they have been sufficiently tested to meet the requirements of §395.16 and appendix A to this part under the conditions in which they would be used.

-(2) The exterior faceplate of the EOBR must be marked by the manufacturer with the text “USDOT–EOBR” as evidence that the device has been tested and certified as meeting the performance requirements of §395.16 and appendix A to this part.
+(2) The EOBR must display the text “USDOT-EOBR” on the inspection display or printed record as evidence that the device has been tested and certified as meeting the performance requirements of §395.16 and appendix A to this part.

 MCSAC Recommendations:

 Revise paragraph (q) as indicated above.